Clubs and Organizations

 Sponsors - Hope Tilford

 FCCLA is a dynamic and effective national student organization that helps young men and women become strong leaders in families, careers and communities through family and consumer sciences education.
-It’s members are student through 12th grade who are taking or have taken family and consumer sciences courses.” (could have taken in junior high also)
+Members are students through 12th grade who are taking or have taken family and consumer sciences courses.
+(Could also have taken in junior high)

 The French Club is available to any Taylor student who is interested in the French language and culture.
 Officer elections are held in the fall.
-Membership is open year-round.
-There are no dues.
+Membership is open year round.
+There is a $20 membership fee that covers the cost of the club shirt.
 Activities include enjoying French food, watching movies in French, going to art museums, and other social gatherings.

 Future Business Leaders of America (FBLA)